Your Arduino has some lights that it can use to give you an idea of what it is up to.

 Each LED indicates the status of the modem.
-For example, on this device the one to the right is the POWER LED, its lit if there's good power.
-In the middel is the ONLINE LED, which lets you know if the modem was able to connect to the Internet.
-Between those two, thereis the SEND and RECEIVE LEDs, that blink when you upload or download data through the modem.
+For example, on this device the one on the top is the POWER LED, its lit if there's good power.
+In the middle is the ONLINE LED, which lets you know if the modem was able to connect to the Internet.
+Below, there is the 2.4GHz and 5GHz LEDs, that blink when you upload or download data through the modem.

 Likewise, the Arduino has four LEDs: L, RX, TX, and ON

 On the UNO, three are in the middle and one is to the right